Locations:

 Before tossing your birth control, visit your doctor.
 Make sure any medical conditions are well managed and learn how to boost the odds of a healthy pregnancy.

-Taking these steps can make a big difference in having a healthy pregnancy and baby.
+Taking these steps can make a big difference in having a healthy pregnancy.
 “It’s your health more than your age that determines the outcome of your pregnancy,” Dr. Zanotti says.

 Advertisement